Combinatorial frameworks for cluster algebras: Introduction

 This paper continues a series of papers aimed at creating combinatorial models for cluster algebras within the context of Coxeter groups and root systems, using in particular the machinery of sortable elements and Cambrian (semi)lattices.
 Cambrian lattices were introduced in~\cite{cambrian} as certain lattice quotients (or alternately sublattices) of the weak order on a finite Coxeter group.
 Conjectures in that paper, later proved in \cite{HLT,sortable,sort_camb,camb_fan}, established the relevance of Cambrian lattices to Coxeter-Catalan combinatorics.
 In particular, Cambrian lattices are closely related to generalized associahedra, which serve as combinatorial models for cluster algebras of finite type \cite{ga,ca2}.
 (See e.g.~\cite{Armstrong,rsga} for an introduction to Coxeter-Catalan combinatorics.)
 In the process of proving the conjectures, sortable elements were defined in \cite{sortable} and shown in \cite{sort_camb} to provide a direct combinatorial realization of Cambrian lattices.
 Finally, in~\cite{typefree}, the combinatorial theory surrounding sortable elements was further developed and extended to arbitrary Coxeter groups (from the special case of finite Coxeter groups).

 In this paper, we construct Cambrian combinatorial models for cluster algebras.
 The insights gained from our first direct constructions of Cambrian models led to a general blueprint for building combinatorial/algebraic models.
 Accordingly, we begin the paper by defining the notion of a \newword{framework} for an exchange matrix $B$.
-The matrix $B$ defines a Cartan companion $A$ and thus a root system.
+The matrix $B$ defines a Cartan companion $\Cart(B)$ and thus a root system.
 The matrix $B$ also defines a bilinear form $\omega$ on the root space.
 In essence, a framework is a graph $G$ with two labelings: each pair $(v,e)$ consisting of a vertex contained in an edge is given a \newword{label} $C(v,e)$ and a \newword{co-label} $C\ck(v,e)$.
 These labels are vectors in the root space that are related by a positive scaling.
 They should be thought of as a root and its corresponding co-root, and indeed, in important special cases, this is the case.
 The labeling/co-labeling must satisfy certain conditions; when it does, a detailed combinatorial model of the cluster algebra can be extracted from the framework.

 The following theorem summarizes how to recover combinatorial properties of a cluster algebra from a framework for it.
-The precise details are Theorems~\ref{framework exchange} and~\ref{framework principal}. \begin{theorem} Let $B$ be a skew-symmetrizable acyclic integer matrix.
-Let $\mathcal{A}$ be cluster algebra whose initial seed $t_0$ has exchange matrix $B$ and principal coefficients.
+The precise details are Theorems~\ref{framework exchange} and~\ref{framework principal}. \begin{theorem} Let $B$ be a skew-symmetrizable integer matrix.
+Let $\mathcal{A}$ be the cluster algebra whose initial seed $t_0$ has exchange matrix $B$ and principal coefficients.
 Let $(G, C, C\ck)$ be a framework for $B$.
-There is a map from vertices $v$ of $G$ to seeds $t$ such that \begin{itemize} \item There is a base vertex $v_b$ mapping to $t_0$. \item Edges in $G$ correspond to mutations of seeds. \item The exchange matrix of $t$ has entries $[\omega(C\ck(v,e),C(v,f)]_{e,f\ni v}$. \item The columns of the bottom half of the extended exchange matrix, at $t$, are the simple root coordinates of the vectors $C(v,e)$. \item The $\g$-vectors of cluster variables in $t$, with respect to the seed $t_0$, are the fundamental-weight coordinates of the basis of the weight space that is dual to the basis $\set{C\ck(v,e)}_{e \ni v}$ \end{itemize} \end{theorem}
+There is a map from vertices $v$ of $G$ to seeds $t$ such that \begin{itemize} \item There is a base vertex $v_b$ mapping to $t_0$. \item Edges in $G$ correspond to mutations of seeds. \item The exchange matrix of $t$ has entries $[\omega(C\ck(v,e),C(v,f))]_{e,f\ni v}$. \item The $\c$-vectors of cluster variables in $t$ are the simple root coordinates of the vectors $C(v,e)$. \item The $\g$-vectors of cluster variables in $t$, with respect to the seed $t_0$, are the fundamental-weight coordinates of the basis of the weight space that is dual to the basis $\set{C\ck(v,e)}_{e \ni v}$ \end{itemize} \end{theorem}